Doctor of Nursing Practice (DNP) Degree

 For more information on the accreditation of nursing programs and other university approvals, please visit our University Accreditation and Regulations page.

-The Doctor of Nursing Practice (DNP) degree is a practice-focused program.
-This nursing practice degree guides nurses in applying current research to improve healthcare systems and enhance patient outcomes.
+The Doctor of Nursing Practice (DNP) degree is a practice-focused program that confers a terminal degree, representing the highest pinnacle of academic achievement in the field.
+This program is designed to empower you to apply current research to improve healthcare systems and enhance patient outcomes.

-DNP programs can prepare you to work collaboratively as an interprofessional partner with any doctoral-level peer to participate in and/or translate research that can improve the healthcare system and population health outcomes.
-Get empowered as a nurse leader to properly utilize and communicate industry terms used in research and evidence-based practice and quality improvement processes in the nursing and healthcare industry.
+DNP programs are intended to prepare you to work collaboratively as an interprofessional partner with any doctoral-level peer to participate in and/or translate research that can improve the healthcare system and population health outcomes.
+You will be taught how to serve as a nurse leader to properly implement evidence-based practices and quality improvement processes in healthcare settings.

-Both the Doctor of Nursing Practice (DNP) and the Doctor of Philosophy (PhD) are considered the highest forms of education available for nurses, preparing you to further your knowledge.
+Both the Doctor of Nursing Practice (DNP) and the Doctor of Philosophy (PhD) are considered the highest forms of education available for nurses; in other words, they are both terminal degrees.

 A DNP can help prepare graduates to work as highly skilled nurses, step into healthcare management roles or assume a role in academia within practice-based nursing programs.
 PhD graduates can be equipped to become nursing researchers, hold various health policy positions or assume full-time teaching and administrative positions.